Stillaguamish River

 The Stillaguamish River is a river in the northwestern region of the U.S. state of Washington.
 It is mainly composed of two forks, the longer North Fork Stillaguamish (45 mi) and the South Fork Stillaguamish.
 The two forks join near Arlington.
 From there the Stillaguamish River proper flows for 22 mi to Puget Sound.
 The river's watershed drains part of the Cascade Range north of Seattle.

+Name

+The Stillaguamish River's name is derived from the Stillaguamish people, the Lushootseed-speaking people who had several villages along the river's course.
+Their name, Stillaguamish, is derived from their Lushootseed endonym, stuləgʷabš, meaning "river people."

+Variant spellings of the Stillaguamish River, according to the USGS, include Stoh-luk-whahmpsh River, Steilaguamish River, and Stalukahamish River.

 Course

 The Stillaguamish River is formed from the confluence of the North and South Forks, both of which rise in the Cascades.
 Between the North and South forks there is a portion of the Mount Baker-Snoqualmie National Forest called the Boulder River Wilderness.

 The North Fork rises as several branches in a remote area of Skagit County near Finney Peak, approximately 10 mi north of Darrington.
 Collecting many tributary creeks, the river flows south, then west through the foothills along the Skagit-Snohomish county line.
 Tributaries of the North Fork Stillaguamish River include Boulder River and Deer Creek.